-- 1a Focus attention on the photos and elicit Ss' ideas about the questions as a class. - b Ss answer the questions in pairs.
-When they have finished, elicit Ss' answers and have a brief class discussion. - 2 Ask: Do you ever make direct translations of words from your language into English?
+1a Focus attention on the photos and elicit Ss' ideas about the questions as a class.

+2 Ask: Do you ever make direct translations of words from your language into English?
 What problems can be caused with direct translations?
 Ss read the language focus box, then discuss the points in pairs.
 When they have finished, elicit Ss' ideas as a class.